Mantaro/MantaroBot/src/main/resources/assets/languages/README.md

  - When creating a new translation, copy the en_US.json and rename the copy to your language (i.e German (Germany) would be de_DE.json) otherwise edit the file you want to contribute to.
     - When editing please use an actual code Editor to edit and not notepad.
 We suggest [IntelliJ](https://www.jetbrains.com/idea/) or [VSCode](https://code.visualstudio.com/).

- - Replace all english sentences with the coresponding translation.
+ - Replace all english sentences with the corresponding translation.
 Follow the guide below while translating.
    + Keep the overall feeling of the bot consistent with the english version.
    + Don't "paste old translations" into your translation file.
 All new translations will be added *at the top of the category*, which means you can just paste from en_US the missing ones until the one you have. (and at the bottom of the command in the case of new command strings)
    + Keep the translation clean.